ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/block_server_structure.rst

 Configuration Servers
 ---------------------

 There are two Configuration Server Manager classes.
-The ActiveConfigServer class holds the currently configuration and deals with the
+The ActiveConfigHolder class holds the currently configuration and deals with the
 JSON communication between the BlockServer PVs and what modifications to make for the configuration.
 It also controls the running of the IOCs.
-This class is a subclass of ConfigServerManager which is used to hold inactive configs and get/set basic details about them as well as save/load them to disk.
-Most, if not all, of the individual get/set methods in the ActiveConfigServer are being replaced by catch-all get_config_details() and set_config_details().
+This class is a subclass of ConfigHolder which is used to hold the basic details about the configurations as well as save/load them to disk.
+Most, if not all, of the individual get/set methods in the ConfigHolder are being replaced by catch-all get_config_details() and set_config_details().
 A reduced description of the classes is given below:

 .. figure:: img/config_servers_uml.png